MykMal/mykmal-personal_website/content/authors/admin/_index.md

 ---

-I am a statistician, epidemiologist, and machine learning engineer.
-Currently I find myself in the Division of Biostatistics at the University of Minnesota School of Public Health, where I am a first-year doctoral student.
+I am a statistician, genomics researcher, and machine learning engineer.
 My passion lies in developing data science methods to solve complex problems in biomedical research and public health.
+Currently I find myself in the Division of Biostatistics at the University of Minnesota School of Public Health, where I am a first-year doctoral student working with [Wei Pan](http://www.biostat.umn.edu/~weip/) under a T32 fellowship from the National Institutes of Health.
 Previously I studied mathematics at Andrews University, augmenting my experience with endeavors such as building a solar energy system in Madagascar and doing "maths" in Budapest.
 When away from my office I enjoy campaigning for progressive issues, playing video games, and spending time with my wonderful partner.

 I plan to pursue a research career within the medical or healthcare industries.
 Right now I am open to internship offers!